tht2005/DFJSS-environment/README.md

 # DFJSS-environment
-  Run your algorithm on DFJSS test cases and show your result.
+    Code your solution in solution.py
+    And then run 'python3 main.py' for result.